vonkanehoffen/wix-style-react/docs/contribution/WRITING_E2E_TESTS.md

 ```

 This will run in parallel !
-(Because `forEach` doesn't do await when calling each the function)
+(Because `forEach` does not do await when calling each the function)

 *DO*